Charters Reports Reviews Shop Text Us (305) 209-5594

 • Afternoon (12 PM-6 PM): Winds increase to 15-20 knots, seas building to 3-5 feet

-• Evening/Night: NE to E winds near 20 knots, seas 4-6 feet (occasionally to 8 feet)
+• Evening and night: NE to E winds near 20 knots, seas 4-6 feet (occasionally to 8 feet)

-• Recommendation: Morning trips only, return to dock by early afternoon
+• Plan: Morning trips only, back to the dock by early afternoon

 • Winds: NE to E 20-25 knots sustained

-• Fishing Outlook: Offshore not recommended.
-Protected backcountry waters may be fishable with experienced captains.
+• Fishing outlook: Offshore not recommended.
+Protected backcountry waters may be fishable with an experienced captain.

-The Gulf Stream remains tight to the reef line, which could create challenging sea conditions as winds oppose the current flow.
-This typically creates steeper, more confused seas.
+The Stream stays tight to the reef line, which can make for tough seas as the wind opposes the current flow.
+That setup usually stacks up steeper, more confused water.

-1. Tomorrow Morning: Last decent fishing window before the blow.
+1. Tomorrow morning: Last decent window before the blow.
 Target reef species early.

-2. Vessel Prep: Double-check dock lines, fenders, and secure all gear tonight.
+2. Vessel prep: Double-check dock lines and fenders, and secure all gear tonight.

-3. Weekend Plans: Consider rescheduling offshore trips.
-Backcountry/flats fishing may be possible in leeward areas.
+3. Weekend plans: Think about rescheduling offshore trips.
+Backcountry and flats fishing may still work in the leeward areas.

-4. Safety First: If you must go out Thursday, monitor conditions closely and have multiple exit strategies.
+4. Safety first: If you have to go out Thursday, watch conditions closely and keep more than one way home.

-• Offshore Pelagics: Bite will likely shut down with deteriorating seas
+• Offshore pelagics: Bite likely shuts down as the seas deteriorate

-• Reef Species: Should be active in the morning before conditions worsen
+• Reef species: Should stay active in the morning before things worsen

-• Backcountry: May provide shelter and decent fishing in protected areas
+• Backcountry: May offer shelter and decent fishing in the protected areas

-Bottom Line: Today was the calm before the storm.
-Tomorrow morning offers a brief window, but conditions deteriorate rapidly by afternoon.
-Prepare for several days of rough weather starting Friday.
+Today was the calm before the blow.
+Tomorrow morning gives you a short window, but it falls apart fast by afternoon.
+Get ready for several days of rough weather starting Friday.

 Call Text Book Now